emilydresback/Study-Buddy-Scheduling-App/README.md

 Features: add/remove availability, suggest matches, and confirm meetings.

-Implementation: A command-line or web app in a chosen programming language"
+Implementation: A command-line or web app in a chosen programming language

 The assignment word-for-word according to our course.

+This project was implemented in PythonAnywhere, using Python, HTML, ChatGPT, and Claude.